-This exercise will require you to have strong knees and experience with high impact exercises.
-Again, start with 30 to 60 seconds of squat jumps to begin with, and repeat this exercise for as long as your body can handle it.
+This exercise will require you to have strong knees and a bit of experience with high-impact workouts.
+Again, start with 30 to 60 seconds of squat jumps to begin.
+Then, you can repeat this exercise for as long as your body can handle it.

 8. Bear Crawl Push-Ups

-This exercise involves squatting to the floor, walking the hands out to do a push-up, and walking the hands back, while standing up like a bear.
-This is where it gets its name from.
+Bear crawl push-ups involve squatting to the floor, walking the hands out to do a push-up, and walking the hands back while standing up like a bear.
+It is where it gets its name from.

 10. Staircase Climbing

 Let’s face it, we all have access to stairs, so why not use them to our advantage?
-Using a staircase in order to train can be an efficient way to build stamina.
+Using a staircase to train can be an efficient way to build stamina.

 To do this, walk up and down the stairs, simple, right?
 To do this efficiently, start by running or walking up the stairs as long as you can.
 Then, walk back down to recover.